-34. Is there a legal or regulatory framework in respect of diversity and inclusion to which (re)insurers in your jurisdiction are subject?
+34. Is there a legal or regulatory framework in respect of diversity and inclusion to which

+(re)insurers in your jurisdiction are subject?

 There are several laws in Denmark which regulate equal treatment and equal rights of women and men, and discrimination, which companies in Denmark are subject to.
-According to the Danish Companies Act and the Danish Financial Business Act, larger companies are also subject to rules regarding target figures and policies for the under-represented gender.
+According to the Danish Insurance Business Act, larger companies are also subject to rules regarding target figures and policies for the under-represented gender.
+Additionally, the insurance company's board must establish a diversity policy to ensure sound operation, promoting diverse qualifications and competencies among its members.